Top 5 This Week

 Canadian Rockies Road Trip: Banff, Jasper, and the Icefields Parkway

-The Canadian Rockies road trip is one of the great journeys of North America — a route through mountain scenery so dramatic it seems almost computer-generated.
-Turquoise glacial lakes of an impossible intensity, ancient glaciers slowly retreating from valley walls, peaks that rise vertically from valley floors in knife-edge ridges, and a wildlife population that includes grizzly bears, wolves, mountain goats, and elk — all accessible from one of the world’s most spectacular highway routes.
+The Canadian Rockies road trip is one of the great journeys of North America — a route through mountain scenery so dramatic it can look almost computer-generated.
+Glacial lakes of an impossible turquoise, ancient ice slowly retreating up the valley walls, peaks that rise in sheer knife-edge ridges, and a wildlife cast that runs from grizzlies and wolves to mountain goats and elk — all reached from one of the most spectacular highway corridors on the continent.
 The Icefields Parkway between Lake Louise and Jasper is routinely named one of the world’s greatest drives, and the superlatives are earned.
-Here’s how to experience it properly.
+Here’s how to do it properly.

-Highway 93 (the Icefields Parkway) runs from Lake Louise north through Banff National Park, across the Banff-Jasper boundary, and continues to Jasper townsite — 232 kilometers of mountain driving that most people agree is the finest scenic highway in North America.
-Built in the 1930s as a Depression-era public works project, it follows a valley system flanked by the main ranges of the Rockies on both sides.
-Key stops, north from Lake Louise:
+Highway 93 (the Icefields Parkway) runs from Lake Louise north through Banff National Park, across the Banff–Jasper boundary, and on to Jasper townsite — 232 kilometres of mountain driving that most people consider the finest scenic highway in North America.
+Hand-built in the 1930s as a Depression-era relief project, it threads a valley system walled on both sides by the main ranges of the Rockies.
+The key stops, working north from Lake Louise:

-• Bow Lake (90 minutes from Lake Louise): A beautiful turquoise lake backed by the Bow Glacier, with Num-Ti-Jah Lodge at its northern shore (open for meals and accommodation since 1937).
+• Bow Lake (90 minutes from Lake Louise): A vivid turquoise lake below the Bow Glacier, with The Lodge at Bow Lake (formerly Num-Ti-Jah Lodge) on its northern shore — a landmark that has served meals and beds since 1937.

-• Peyto Lake Viewpoint: The most photographed viewpoint on the Parkway — a wolf-shaped turquoise lake 500 meters below the viewing platform, surrounded by peaks and forest.
-The walk from the parking lot is 20 minutes return.
-Go early in the morning before the tour buses arrive.
+• Peyto Lake Viewpoint: The Parkway’s most famous outlook — a wolf-shaped, jade-green lake roughly 100 metres below the platform, ringed by peaks and forest.
+The walk from the car park takes 20 minutes return.
+Come early, before the tour buses.

-• Columbia Icefield: The largest icefield in the Rocky Mountains, visible from the highway and accessible at the Icefield Centre (with a Glacier Adventure tour onto the Athabasca Glacier in large Ice Explorer vehicles).
-The Skywalk — a glass-floored walkway over the canyon 280 meters above the valley floor — is genuinely impressive.
+• Columbia Icefield: The largest icefield in the Rocky Mountains, visible from the road and reachable at the Icefield Centre, where the Glacier Adventure tour rolls onto the Athabasca Glacier in oversized Ice Explorer vehicles.
+The Skywalk — a glass-floored loop hung 280 metres over the canyon — is genuinely unnerving.

-• Sunwapta Falls: Where the Sunwapta River drops over a resistant quartzite ledge in a narrow canyon — 10 minutes’ walk from the highway, excellent photography in the afternoon light.
+• Sunwapta Falls: Where the Sunwapta River drops over a hard quartzite ledge into a tight canyon — a 10-minute walk from the highway, best photographed in afternoon light.

-• Athabasca Falls: More powerful than Sunwapta, where the full Athabasca River drops 23 meters through a narrow gorge.
-Can be combined with the short Canyon Loop walk.
+• Athabasca Falls: More powerful than Sunwapta, where the full Athabasca River plunges 23 metres through a narrow gorge.
+Pair it with the short Canyon Loop walk.

 Columbia Icefield with Mount Kitchener and Snow Dome — the largest icefield in the Canadian Rockies visible from the Icefields Parkway